Learning neutrino effects in Cosmology with Convolutional Neural Networks: Introduction

 \section{Introduction}

 The measurement of the mass and the ordering of neutrinos, constitutes the necessary steps to understand the physics of those particles and the beyond Standard Model mechanism.
-The discovery of neutrino oscillations~\citep{Fukuda1998,sno2002,kamland2005, minos2008, Ahn2012, abe2012, Abe2014a, Forero2014} have robustly established that at least two neutrino families are massive.
+The discovery of neutrino oscillations~\citep{Fukuda1998,sno2002,kamland2005, minos2008, Ahn2012, abe2012, Abe2014a, Forero2014} have robustly established that at least two out of the three active neutrinos (electron, muon and tau) are massive.
 However, oscillation experiments only provide bounds on the neutrino mass squared differences.
 In the minimal neutrino scenario, the best fit values for the solar and atmospheric mass splitting are $\Delta m_{21}^2 \equiv m^2_2 - m^2_1 \simeq 7.6\times 10^{-5}$~$\rm eV^2$ and $|\Delta m_{31}^2| \equiv |m^2_3 - m^2_1|\simeq 2.5\times 10^{-3}$~$\rm eV^2$~\citep{Gonzalez-Garcia2014,Forero2014,Esteban2017}.
 Since the sign of the atmospheric mass splitting is still unknown, we have two possible orderings of neutrino masses: normal ($\Delta m_{31}^2 > 0$) and inverted ($\Delta m_{31}^2 < 0$).
 The lower limits on the sum of neutrino masses set by oscillation experiments are~$\mnu \gtrsim0.06$~eV in the normal hierarchy and~$\mnu \gtrsim0.1$~eV in the inverted hierarchy.
-The study of the endpoint energy of electrons produced in $\beta$-decay places an upper limit on the total neutrino mass at the level of~$\mnu\lesssim 1.1$~eV~\citep{Kraus:2004zw, Aker:2019uuj}.
+The study of the endpoint energy of electrons produced in $\beta$-decay places an upper limit on the total neutrino mass at the level of~$\mnu\lesssim 1.1$~eV~\citep{Kraus:2004zw, KATRIN:2019yun}.